 11.3.1 The Chief Officer will deliver the outcomes within the total delegated resources and where there is a forecast overspend against an element of the operational budget, the Chief Officer, the Chief Finance Officer of the Integration Joint Board and the appropriate finance officers of the Council and Health Board must agree a recovery plan to balance the overspending budget, which recovery plan shall be subject to the approval of the Integration Joint Board.
 In the event that the recovery plan does not succeed, the Council and Health Board will consider either utilising reserves where available or may consider as a last resort making additional funds available, on a basis to be agreed taking into account the nature and circumstances of the overspend, with repayment in future years on the basis of the revised recovery plan agreed by the Council and Health Board and Integration Joint Board.
-If the revised plan cannot be agreed by the Council and Health Board, or is not approved by the Integration Joint Board, mediation will require to take place in line with the dispute resolution arrangements set out in this Scheme.
+If the revised plan cannot be agreed by the Council and Health Board and Integration Joint Board.
+If the revised plan cannot be agreed by the Council and Health Board and Integration Joint Board.
+If the revised plan cannot be agreed by the Council and Health Board and Integration Joint Board.
+If the revised plan cannot be agreed by the Council and Health Board and Integration Joint Board.
+If the revised plan cannot be agreed by the Council and Health Board and Integration Joint Board.
+If the revised plan cannot be agreed by the Council and Health Board and Integration Joint Board.
+If the dispute resolution arrangements set out in this Scheme.